Griffin-Ndede/OnTrack-Bikeshare/README.md

 Licence

 # Description
-The program is supposed to
-The index.html file opens up to the main page of the website.
-On the navigation bar the sign up button has a link that takes you to the registration page where you can sign up or create an account to be able to use the bikeshare service.
-The user profiles on the navigation bar takes you to a different page that displays the users information.
+The program is supposed to display the bikeshare platform and its different features.
+Clicking on the navigation items takes you to the specific location of the navigation item.
+On the user profile page, clicking on a user's name opens the user's profile.
+There is also a registration form for new users.
+The sign in button takes you to the login page and clicking on the create account toggles between the login page and the create account page.

 # Installation requirement
 Either a computer,phone,tablet or an Ipad